LeiRoF/M2-Internship/docs/Diary.md

 - Getting familiar with Barnabé's code
 - I need an access to the computation cluster in order to run Barnabé's code... waiting for it.

+## 07/02/2023

+- Reading Keras documentation and try to have a first rough neural network that work with any shapes of data (3D but with any size on each axis) for input and output
+  - **Vocabulary: Batch size**: Number of samples per gradient update.
+If unspecified, batch_size will default to 32.
+Do not specify the batch_size if your data is in the form of datasets, generators, or keras.utils.Sequence instances (since they generate batches).
+  - **Vocabulary: Channel**: A channel is a feature map.
+It is the last dimension in the data.
+For instance, in a grayscale image, the channel is 1, and in an RGB image, it is 3.
+In general, the channels axis is -1 for TensorFlow and Theano, and 1 for CNTK.
+    - **What's the différence between 2D convolution on N channels and a 3D convolution on 1 channel?** The 2D convolution will treat all the channels independently, while the 3D convolution will treat all the channels together, so it will be more accurate to find schemes in the channel axis.
+Here, we want to extract relevant information from the difference between frequencies, so a 3D convolution looks a priori more relevant.
+  - **Layer: MaxPooling3D**: Downsamples the input along its dimensions (depth, height, width) by taking the maximum value over the window defined by pool_size for each dimension along the features axis.
+The window is shifted by strides in each dimension.
+The resulting output when using "valid" padding option has a shape of:
+    - output_shape = (input_shape - pool_size + 1) / strides